 So I got a ginger root, sliced it up, boiled it in a sugar syrup few a long time.
 And the result was amazing!
 Totally scrumptious.
 I never had anything like it.
 Especially with the syrup.

 These are the ingredients.
 I try to use what I can that is organic.
-The salmon is wild caught and low sodium.
+The salmon is wild caught and low sodium-important.
 I used gluten free flour and coconut flower just to try them.
 Regular flour or whole wheat or rice would work as well.

 Heat the oven to 350 degrees.

 They were rolled to around a 1/4 inch thick.
 But could be various thicknesses.
 I used lots of flour because the dough stuck to the counter.
 I have seen recipes that used 3 cups of flour instead of the 2 that I used.
 I used a cookie cutter to shape them and then placed them on a cookie sheet sprayed with oil.
 Parchment paper will work well also.